cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

 ### Negative

 1. The `Plan` message becomes larger.
+This is negligable because A) the `x/upgrades` module only stores at most one upgrade plan, and B) upgrades are rare enough that the increased gas cost isn't a concern.
 1. There is no option for providing a URL that will return the `UpgradeInstructions`.
 1. The only way to provide multiple assets (executables and other files) for a platform is to use an archive as the platform's artifact.